KaiShunWorldz/opensim/README.md

 db_password: gridadmin
 ```

-MySQL databse name and credentials opensim hasto use.
+MySQL database name and credentials opensim has to use.
 The creation of the database and its users is not part of this role.
 That should be done by using a mysql role.

 ```YAML